cuongdd1/gateway/README.md

-# Seniot™ Gateway - Powered by FPT-Software
+# Seniot™ Gateway

-Underconstruction
+(Powered by FPT-Software)

+This repository is underconstruction and will be updated soon...